VPeterV/VPeterV.github.io/_pages/about.md

 # 💻 Internships
 - *2022.07 - Present*, Alibaba DAMO academy
   - Doing some research about **pre-trained language models** and **few-shot learning**
-  - One of developers of [AdaSeq](https://github.com/modelscope/AdaSeq)
+  - One of the developers of [AdaSeq](https://github.com/modelscope/AdaSeq)

 # 📖 Educations
 - *2021.09 - Present*, ShanghaiTech University, M.S. in computer science